anseki/readline-sync/README.md

 ### `trueValue`, `falseValue`

 **Type:** string, number, RegExp, function or Array
-*function for `question*` and `prompt*` methods only*
 **Default:** `[]`

-If the input matched `trueValue`, the methods return `true`.
-If the input matched `falseValue`, the methods return `false`.
-If the input didn't match both, the methods return the input.
+If the input matched `trueValue`, return `true`.
+If the input matched `falseValue`, return `false`.
+In any other case, return the input.

 * The string or number is compared with the input.
 (See [`caseSensitive`](#casesensitive) option.)
 * If the RegExp matched the input, `true` or `false` is returned.
 * The function is called with the input, and if that function returned `true`, `true` or `false` is returned.

-One of these or an Array that includes multiple things (or Array includes Array) can be specified.
+One of above or an Array that includes multiple things (or Array includes Array) can be specified.

 For example: